 Introduction to Economics

-- Demonstrate an understanding of the methods and principles of microeconomic theory, including the role of economists, opportunity costs, and different economic systems.
+- Explain the methods and principles of microeconomic theory, including the role of economists, opportunity costs, and different economic systems.

 - Explain how markets work and how market prices are determined using demand and supply.
 Evaluate the impact of an event on the equilibrium.